MadHatt3r-43e/ProjectRepEra/README.md

 I'm seeking activist-minded content creators to collaborate with me:
 - give input/feedback during the application development life cycle.
 - Develop with the team an intimate understanding of high-level congressional activity.
-- A law student, reader, or constitutionally-intrigued and energetic person to helps cognate the significance of legislation and augment the application dataset by using the application.  ie.  Tag a bill as a women's right's threatening piece of legislation.
+- A law student, reader, or constitutionally-intrigued and energetic person to help cognate the significance of legislation and augment the application dataset by using the application.  ie.  Tag a bill as a women's right's threatening piece of legislation.
 - Social media creators that would use the tool as creators to say, as an example,  "HEY!
 Mr. Cotton!
-You SUCK HARD!" and ludly share this opinion and why you have it.
+You SUCK HARD!" and loudly share this opinion and why you have it.

 Please engage with content on TT or Bluesky to express interest.